 The Broad is extremely popular with Millenials who are drawn to its downtown location.
 There's often a 45-minute wait just to enter the museum, but food trucks pull up to the sidewalk providing plenty of opportunities to #foodstagram your lunch while lounging on the grassy lawn.
 In fact, Instagram has been a large part of driving attendance to the museum!
 A barrage of daily selfies helps sell out timed tickets daily.
 (It also doesn't hurt that museum admission is free.)

 Pro tip: Instagrammers love the Jeff Koons sculptures at The Broad.
 That creepy Michael Jackson with the monkey sculpture is on display here.

-Originally the building was a Nabsico factory where cookie boxes were printed.
+Originally the building was a Nabisco factory where cookie boxes were printed.
 The pitched glass ceiling was designed to let in an abundance of natural light which now perfectly illuminates the artwork.
-There are selfie takers in every corner of the museum because if you want to take a selfie in a truly unique setting (with especially flattering light), Dia: Beacon can't be beat.
+There are selfie-takers in every corner of the museum because if you want to take a selfie in a truly unique setting (with especially flattering light), Dia: Beacon can't be beaten.

 Though the artwork on display can definitely be a challenge to understand, security guards double as museum educators at Dia: Beacon.
 Feel free to ask a question which usually turns into a fascinating discussion about the artwork itself and how to understand it better.

 Pro tip: Don't miss the enormous Richard Serra's "Torqued Ellipses" sculptures which are on a lower floor and easy to miss if you're not looking for them.
 Also, don't miss a visit to the town of Beacon, a short climb up the hill from the museum.
 This artsy town is filled with galleries, coffee shops, and boutiques.